How To Build a CRUD App with React and RESTful APIs

 });

-// POST a new task
+// CREATE: Append a completely new task object to our collection

 app.post('/api/tasks', (req, res) => {